A voice keyboard that keeps your voice on your phone.

 The gap has narrowed significantly.
 Modern on-device speech recognition models running on Apple Silicon deliver accuracy that is competitive with cloud-based solutions for most use cases.
 Cloud processing may still hold an edge for specialized vocabulary or heavily accented speech, but for everyday dictation the difference is increasingly difficult to notice.
 The trade-off is no longer accuracy versus privacy - it is whether marginal accuracy gains justify sending biometric data to external servers.

-Yaps processes all audio exclusively on-device using your Mac's Apple Silicon Neural Engine.
-There is no cloud mode, no option to send audio externally, and no account required.
+Yaps processes audio on-device using your Mac's Apple Silicon Neural Engine for the local pipeline.
+There is no account required for core use, and offline mode keeps audio local.
 Privacy is guaranteed by the architecture itself, not by user configuration or company policy.
-Yaps also supports text-to-speech, voice notes, voice commands, and a studio editor — all processed locally — with cross-platform support on macOS and upcoming availability on Windows and Android.
+Yaps also supports text-to-speech, voice notes, voice commands, and a studio editor - all processed locally - with native apps on macOS, Windows, and Android.

 Yes.
 Multiple legal frameworks classify voice data as biometric information, including the EU's GDPR, Illinois' Biometric Information Privacy Act (BIPA), and similar laws in Texas, Washington, and other jurisdictions.
 Voice data carries unique identifiers - pitch, cadence, accent patterns - that can be used to identify individuals.
 This classification subjects voice data to stricter handling requirements than ordinary personal data.